(Updated Feb 2021)

 Thailand Living Costs 2020

-My family has been returning to Chiang Mai, Thailand every year for a decade now.
+With the exception of 2021 (due to COVID-19), my family has been returning to Chiang Mai, Thailand every year for a decade now.
 In total, we’ve easily lived there for more than 3 years in total.
 Even with over-tourism, it can still be a very inexpensive place to live.
-In 2019, my family of 3 spent about US$2000 per month for all our living expenses and we do not consciously try to limit our spending.
+In 2020, my family of 3 spent about US$2000 per month for all our living expenses and we do not consciously try to limit our spending.
 We eat out every day, drink great coffee, and largely do what we want to do.

 - A typical Grab ride is less than $4.

 - My cell-phone bill is about $10 per month.

 - A huge meal for the family in our favorite restaurant with multiple dishes and smoothies is less than $20.
 A full meal in a high-quality Italian restaurant with beer might get up to $40.
 We don’t drink much in Thailand, though.